dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 You may imagine $Y$ is a stock price, and $X$ are different factors we take.
 This way joint probability $Y$ of random variables $X$ is a function.

-## If we know joint probability...
+## If we know the joint probability...

 Let's make a claim: